-Whether you’re planning on taking part in your first local event, such as Vitality’s partner parkrun, or are currently in training for your latest Vitality Run Series event, these tips from co-founder and coach of Yelling Performance, Martin Yelling, should help you reach your personal best.
+Whether you’re training for a half marathon or you’re taking part in a local running event, such as those run by Vitality’s partner parkrun, these tips from co-founder and coach of Yelling Performance, Martin Yelling, should help you reach your personal best.
 In part one he helped you prepare for a run, in part two he’s advising on how to avoid a stitch, when to refuel during a race and the golden rules for running kit.

 What causes a side stitch?

 We’ve all had a stitch before – the sharp, localised pain or spasm normally just below the rib cage – and it’s fairly common in endurance athletes, especially runners.
 It nearly always brings about a slow down, either coming on quite suddenly and halting progress abruptly or niggling away in the background.
 But what actually causes a stitch?
 It’s generally thought that eating too close to the start time of your race can cause discomfort in your stomach and a reduction or diversion of blood supply away from the stomach towards working muscles instead.
 Your in-race nutrition and hydration can also cause gastro-intestinal discomfort and distress that can also bring about a stitch.

 What are the best methods to overcome a stitch?